• Skip to main content

 Potential Problems

 • Leaves turning yellow and losing leaves: An umbrella plant will naturally lose its lower leaves to encourage new growth.
 If it’s losing a lot of upper leaves it could be any one of many conditions causing a problem, such as over-watering (most common), under-watering, too much heat, sudden temperature drops, or lack of light.
-You will need to go through a process of eliminating what your doing correctly that could be a cause and then apply the above care instructions for what is conditions are not provided.
+You will need to go through a process of eliminating what you are doing correctly that could be a cause and then apply the above care instructions for what is conditions are not provided.

-• Leaves and stems turning brown (not as common): The most likely cause of the problem is over-watering if the leaves or stems are soft.
+• Leaves and stems turning brown (not as common): The most likely cause of the common problem is over-watering if the leaves or stems are soft.
 Check the roots to see if any root rot has set in and take remedial action.
 The tree will need all affected leaves, stalks, and root sections removed before re-potting to try and save the plant from dying.

 • Pests: Spider mites are a common threat to this plant and become more present in dry air conditions.
 Check for spider webbing under leaves at times and take remedial action straight away if needed.